gcunhase/FCECorpusXML/README.md

     8. This Agreement shall be governed by and construed in accordance with the laws of England and the English courts shall have exclusive jurisdiction.
 ```

-* Please refer to the following citation if you use this dataset:
+* Please refer to the following citation if you use the FCE Corpus:
 ```
 @inproceedings{yannakoudakis2011new,
   title={A new dataset and method for automatically grading ESOL texts},